-In the ordinary course of our business, we maintain sensitive data on our information technology (IT) assets, and also may maintain sensitive information on our business partners' and third party providers' IT assets, including our intellectual property and proprietary or confidential business information relating to our business and that of our customers and business partners.
-Maintaining the security of this information is critical to our business and reputation.
-We believe that companies have been increasingly subject to a wide variety of security incidents, cyber-attacks, hacking and phishing attacks, and other attempts to gain unauthorized access.
+In the ordinary course of our business, we maintain sensitive data on our information technology (IT) assets, and also may maintain sensitive information on our business partners' and third-party providers' IT assets, including our intellectual property and proprietary or confidential business information relating to our business and that of our customers and business partners.
+Maintaining the security of this information is important to our business and reputation.
+We believe that companies have been increasingly subject to a wide variety of security incidents, cyber-attacks, hacking and phishing attacks, business and system disruption attacks, and other attempts to gain unauthorized access.
 These threats can come from a variety of sources, all ranging in sophistication from an individual hacker or insider threat to a state-sponsored attack.
 Cyber threats may be generic, or they may be custom-crafted against our information systems.
 Cyber-attacks have become increasingly more prevalent and much harder to detect, defend against or prevent.
 Our network and storage applications, as well as those of our customers, business partners, and third-party providers, may be subject to unauthorized access by hackers or breached due to operator error, malfeasance or other system disruptions.

 It is often difficult to anticipate or immediately detect such incidents and the damage caused by such incidents.
 These data breaches and any unauthorized access, misuse or disclosure of our information or intellectual property could compromise our intellectual property and expose sensitive business information.
 Cyber-attacks on us or our customers, business partners or third party providers could also cause us to incur significant remediation costs, result in product development delays, disrupt key business operations and divert attention of management and key information technology resources.
 These incidents could also subject us to liability, expose us to significant expense and cause significant harm to our reputation and business.
-In addition, we are currently subject to claims and could be subject to additional claims in the future for damages resulting from loss of data from alleged vulnerabilities in the security of our processors.

 We also maintain confidential and personally identifiable information about our workers.
-The integrity and protection of our worker and consumer data is critical to our business and our workers and consumers have a high expectation that we will adequately protect their personal information.
-We anticipate an increase in costs related to:
+The confidentiality and integrity of our worker and consumer data is important to our business and our workers and consumers have a high expectation that we adequately protect their personal information.

-- enhancing and implementing information security controls, including costs related to upgrading application, computer, and network security components; - training workers to maintain and monitor our security controls; - remediating any data security breach and addressing the related litigation; - · mitigating reputational harm; and - · compliance with external regulations.
+We anticipate ongoing and increasing costs related to: enhancing and implementing information security controls, including costs related to upgrading application, computer, and network security components; training workers to maintain and monitor our security controls; remediating any data security breach and addressing the related litigation; mitigating reputational harm; and compliance with external regulations, such as the European Union's General Data Protection Regulation and the California Consumer Privacy Act.

 We often partner with third-party providers for certain worker services and we may provide certain limited worker information to such third parties based on the scope of the services provided to us.
 However, if these third parties fail to adopt or adhere to adequate data security practices, or in the event of a breach of their networks, our workers' data may be improperly accessed, used or disclosed.

-A breach of data privacy is likely to cause significant disruption of our business operations.
+A breach of data privacy may cause significant disruption of our business operations.
 Failure to adequately maintain and update our security systems could materially adversely affect our operations and our ability to maintain worker confidence.
 Failure to prevent unauthorized access to electronic and other confidential information, IT outages, data loss and data breaches could materially adversely affect our financial condition, our competitive position and operating results.